vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

 ## 1. Introduction

 Managing numerous ALBs can lead to increased operational overhead and costs.
-By utilizing the `alb.ingress.kubernetes.io/group.name` annotation, you can consolidate multiple Ingress resources under a single AWS ALB.
-This approach simplifies management, potentially reduces costs, and provides a centralized point for security configurations like AWS WAF.

 This guide will walk you through fetching existing Ingress configurations, modifying them to use a shared ALB, configuring access logs, and attaching WAF to protect your applications, specifically handling domain-based IP restrictions.

 ## 2. Prerequisites